 A shortage of critical bearing components is keeping aircraft out of the sky.
 This manufacturer combines flat honing with its own expertise to help bearing production really take off.
 By: Steve Hensley

 Aerospace bearings have to perform under extreme conditions for extended periods of time.
 Erik Keim can relate to this.
-As the manufacturing engineering manager for Emerson Power Transmission, he and his team are responsible for picking the most efficient way to make the best bearing as quickly as possible.
-If things don’t go as planned and run into production hurdles, meetings to discuss delivery status or quality concerns can become “uncomfortable.”
+As the manufacturing engineering manager for Emerson Power Transmission; he and his team are responsible for picking the most efficient way to make the best bearing as quickly as possible.
+If things don’t go as planned and run into production hurdles, meetings to discuss the delivery status or quality concerns can become “uncomfortable.”

 To help mitigate the problem, Emerson Power Transmission implemented a process called flat honing.
 In March 2008 to create capacity and improve capability so the plant can meet the changing needs of the market.
 The new production method will improve short-cycle deliveries while bringing with it some unanticipated quality benefits that open new doors into new markets, the company says.

 Developed by Stahli (Lake Zurich, Illinois), the flat honing process may resemble lapping or grinding.
 In reality, however, the only similarity is the relationship between the workpiece and the wheel.
 That, and the fact that abrasive media removes metal.
 The unique marriage of frame rigidity, abrasive wheel construction and part motion has been in the works for some time.
 The combined synergy reduces setup time and improves delivery while giving the operator greater control over stock removal.